The open-floor home is here to stay

 Space planning your open floor home

 When you are designing an open floor kitchen, dining, and living room, you have to be able to see the whole picture.
 Each little section can have its own personality, but you have to make sure that each design choice will mesh with other design choices.
-If you try to incorporate too many ideas, too many colors, and too many shapes, you’re going to suffocate your home, which is counterproductive to the idea of the open floor plan.
+If you try to incorporate too many ideas, too many colors and patterns, you’re going to suffocate your home, which is counterproductive to the idea of the open floor plan.

 The idea is to make your home functional, efficient, and comfortable.
 Being comfortable in your own home is perhaps the single most important aspect of great home design, with function coming in at a close second.